ralsuwaidi/KUKA-KR-10-R1100-sixx/README.md

 $ roslaunch arm_control gazebo.launch
 ```

-If you vant to use python instead run
+If you want to use python instead run
 ```bash
 $ rosrun arm_control control.py
 ```